 Creating a more equitable society by using communications tools to become a powerful change agent.

-Beforehand, she produced the news segment called, "The Daily Drum," which airs on WHUR 96.3FM and H.U.R.
+Dr. Tiffany has worked extensively in radio.
+She produced "The Daily Drum," radio news segment airing on WHUR 96.3FM and H.U.R.
 Voices, Sirius XM Channel 141.
-She also produced "Taking it to the Streets," which airs during "The Steve Harvey Morning Show" on WHUR.
-She operated as a radio news reporter/anchor for WJOL AM in the Chicago metropolitan area; and she continued news/reporting and anchoring for WVAZ, and she wrote news stories for an NBC affiliate in Miami through Metro Networks.
+She produced,"Taking it to the Streets," airing during "The Steve Harvey Morning Show" on WHUR.
+She operated as a radio news reporter/anchor for 1340 WJOL in the Chicago Metropolitan Area; she continued news reporting/anchoring for WAVS near Ft.
+Lauderdale; and she wrote news stories for an NBC affiliate in Miami through Metro Networks.
 Dr. Tiffany was a host on WRTI FM, a jazz/classical National Public Radio affiliate station in Philadelphia.